 Jeevan Padiyar is a technology investor, entrepreneur and product team leader.
 He most recently served as Chief Product Officer at the Jack Kent Cooke Foundation.
 Prior to joining JKCF, he managed education product portfolio for Palm Ventures, a private equity firm.
 Padiyar made his entrepreneurial debut in college when he started a remote-controlled blimp company, which he grew from a dorm room startup to 150 employees and sold for $95MM.
 He studied medicine as a Howard Hughes Medical Institute Fellow at the Albert Einstein College of Medicine after earning degrees in Chemistry and Biochemistry at Kansas State University.
 Jeevan brings deep experience in innovation management, technology product development, and conversion optimization with expertise in education.

-Jennifer Preston is a vice-president for journalism at the Knight Foundation.
-Previously, Preston was an award-winning journalist for The New York Times for almost 19 years, with broad experience as a digital journalist, reporter and senior editor.
+Jennifer Preston is a fellow at the Shorenstein Center for Media, Politics and Policy at Harvard Kennedy School.
+Previously she was vice-president for journalism at the Knight Foundation.
+Before that, Preston was an award-winning journalist for The New York Times for almost 19 years, with broad experience as a digital journalist, reporter and senior editor.
 In 2009 she became the company’s first social media editor.
 In 2011 she returned to a reporting role where she focused on the impact of social media in politics, government, business and real life.
 Her most recent work as an editor focused on extending digital media and social media storytelling and curation across the newsroom.
 Preston also worked as an editor and circulation marketing manager at New York Newsday, where she won numerous awards for an investigative reporting project that examined the police use of deadly force by off-duty police officers in New York.
 Preston was a 2010 fellow in the Sulzberger Leadership Program at Columbia University and is on the board of directors of the Online News Association.